crschnick/pdx_unlimiter/docs/GUIDE.md

 These previous savegame checkpoints can be created/imported while being ingame by clicking on **Import** button or pressing `CTRL+SHIFT+I`.
 This will import the latest savegame, shown in the center of the status bar.
+If the key combination is pressed, a confirmation sound will play

 By pressing either `CTRL+SHIFT+K` or **Kill** in the status bar, you can kill the currently running game without it having a chance to overwrite the latest savegame.